juju/docs/src/en/commands.md

    **Summary:**

-   show results of all actions filtered by optional ID prefix
+   Show results of all actions filtered by optional ID prefix.

    **Options:**